honeycombio/terraform-aws-integrations/modules/cloudwatch-logs/README.md

 module "honeycomb-aws-cloudwatch-logs-integration" {
   source = "honeycombio/integrations/aws//modules/cloudwatch-logs"

-  name = "terraform-honeycomb-aws-integrations" // A name for the Integration.
+  name = var.cloudwatch_logs_integration_name // A name for the Integration.

   #aws cloudwatch integration
   cloudwatch_log_groups = ["/aws/lambda/S3LambdaHandler-test"] // CloudWatch Log Group names to stream to Honeycomb.
-  s3_bucket_name        = "terraform-aws-integrations-test"
+  s3_bucket_name        = var.s3_bucket_name
   // A name for the S3 bucket that will store any logs that failed to be sent to Honeycomb.

   #honeycomb
   honeycomb_api_key      = var.HONEYCOMB_API_KEY // Honeycomb API key.
-  honeycomb_dataset_name = "terraform-aws-integrations-test" // Your Honeycomb dataset name that will receive the logs.
+  honeycomb_dataset_name = "cloudwatch-logs" // Your Honeycomb dataset name that will receive the logs.
 }
 ```